This is the ultimate guide to your wedding ring, which will surely lead you to the best decision of your life.

 • The gold gets the rosy tint when copper is carefully mixed in the making, but you are still getting a portion of pure gold in your ring

-The most significant advantage of getting a platinum wedding ring is the charismatic appeal.
+Platinum Luxurious with a royal feel, the platinum wedding ring is a splendid choice to celebrate your union.
+Pros The most significant advantage of getting a platinum wedding ring is the charismatic appeal.
 The longevity of the metal is bound in comparison.
 The metal retains its color for a long time.
 Platinum handles scratches with wear and tear better than gold.
+Cons Platinum rings are highly costly due to the rare nature of the metal.
+A platinum wedding ring is not a budget-friendly option.
+You might need to search the market to get the best platinum ring as the metal is a rare find.
+Pro tip:

 The arrangement of small gemstones in a patterned or grid format is pave setting.
 Pave style is the most favoured due to its sparkle and delicate setting; however, the stones might come loose over time.